cityofships/i-love-compute/README.md

 A script to download, build and run PoCL (Portable Computing Language) and run software using it.

 - The user can download build and install PoCL by doing `./user-pocl build`.
-- The installation is done in user workspace and provided software is not made available in default environment.
+- The installation is done as user in `workspace/user-pocl` and provided software is not made available in default environment.
 - The user can run `COMMAND` with built PoCL by doing `./user-pocl run [COMMAND]`.